cmoralesmx/cmoralesmx.github.io/_pages/about.md

 Nowadays, my reading is focused on scientific literature and technical documents.
 - ***Travelling***.
 Nothing beats seeing new places with my own eyes!
-I find myself fascinated by the experience of experiencing other cultures and their cousines while getting a boost on the problem solving skills.
+I find myself fascinated by the experience of experiencing other cultures and their cuisines while getting a boost on the problem solving skills.
 Sadly, but understandably, this is on pause at the moment.
 - ***Road cycling***.
-I have had the fortune of living in a city with plenty of hilly roads to enjoy, some of national hill climbing fame while others have been featured in a few of the thoughtest cycling routes in the UK.
+I have had the fortune of living in a city with plenty of hilly roads to enjoy, some of national hill climbing fame while others have been featured in a few of the toughest cycling routes in the UK.
 I thrive pushing myself to go further, faster.
 I keep track of my outings using [strava](https://strava.com/athletes/20777326)